-They may also help your digestion.
-One study found that mice eating fiber from apricots had higher stool weights than those who received insoluble fiber alone (24).
+They may also aid digestion.
+One study found that mice eating fiber from apricots had higher stool weights than those who received insoluble fiber alone (

 Carrots are one of the most popular and tasty vegetables on Earth.

-Boiled or steamed, carrots are a key ingredient to many dinners but they can also be grated into salads or used to make desserts like carrot cake.
+Boiled or steamed, carrots are a key ingredient in many recipes, but they can also be grated into salads or used to make desserts like carrot cake.

-With good reason, you may have been told as a child to eat up your carrots to help you see in the dark.
+With good reason, you may have been told as a child to eat carrots to help you see in the dark.

-Carrots are packed with beta-carotene, which converts to vitamin A. This vitamin supports your eyes and is particularly important for night vision (25).
+Carrots are packed with beta carotene, some of which is converted into vitamin A. This vitamin supports your eyes and is particularly important for night vision (

 Since many people enjoy this vegetable daily, it can be a key source of soluble fiber.